-Applications must meet HUD's match requirements and have at least 25% of the amount of the HUD funding request in total match (outside of the amount for leasing), as well as the CoC's requirement to report an additional 75% of the amount of the HUD funding request in total leveraging, to score the maximum amount of points available for match and leveraging for the BoS CoC scoring (100% match and leveraging).
+Applications must meet HUD's match requirements and have at least 25% of the amount of the HUD funding request in total match (outside of the amount for leasing).
+New project applications must also meet the CoC's requirement to report an additional 75% of the amount of the HUD funding request in total leveraging (leveraging only required for new projects this year), to score the maximum amount of points available for match and leveraging for the BoS CoC scoring (100% match and leveraging for new projects).
 Leveraging includes all funds, resources, and/or services that the applicant can secure on behalf of the client being served by the proposed project.
 While leveraging includes all cash and in-kind matching resources, it is broader in scope, including any other services, supplies, equipment, space, etc. that are provided by sources other than HUD.

-Review Application guidelines for New projects state that projects should only report match and leveraging where there are commitment letters on file that are dated May 1, 2023 or later, and documentation should be submitted to HUD as required.
+Review Application guidelines for New projects state that projects should only report match and leveraging where there are commitment letters on file that are dated May 1, 2024 or later, and documentation should be submitted to HUD as required.
 New project application packages are required to include match and leveraging documentation for the scoring and ranking process.